 At 5.6 miles the trail starts an extremely steep climb, aided by switchbacks, up the rocky flanks of Besso’s northwest ridge.
 Fix chains offer handholds and a level of security as you haul yourself up rocky, exposed and extremely steep sections of the trail.
 After an exhausting climb the trail crosses Besso’s northwest ridge and views open to Mont Durand, the Ober Gabelhorn and the Wellenkuppe.

-After crossing a boulder field the trail arrives at a rocky knoll at 6.1 miles, featuring stunning views of the ice shrouded peaks stretching from the Grand Cornier to the Wellenkuppe and Ober Gabelhorn.
-Below you the Zinal Glacier, a massive river of ice formed at the confluence of the Grand Cornier, Durant, Ober Gabelhorn and Mountet (hidden by a ridge) glaciers, flows down the valley.
+After crossing a boulder field the trail arrives at a rocky knoll, featuring stunning views of the ice-clad peaks stretching from the Grand Cornier to the Wellenkuppe, at 6.1 miles.
+Below the knoll the Zinal Glacier flows along the valley floor.
 This is a good turnaround point for many hikers.

-Parties with the stamina along with good weather can continue ascending across boulder fields to the hut and beyond to the crest of the moraine along the west side of the Mountet Glacier for breathtaking 270-degree views of the entire cirque that now includes the Zinalrothorn and the Trifthorn.
-From this vantage point you are surrounded by towering mountains and rivers of ice flowing down the flanks of the rugged peaks.
-The Zinal Glacier flows in motionless waves along the valley floor.
+Parties with the stamina, along with good weather, can continue ascending across boulder fields to the hut.
+Beyond the hut a use/social trail ascends to the crest of the moraine along the west side of the Mountet Glacier for breathtaking 270-degree views of the entire cirque, which now includes the Zinalrothorn and the Trifthorn.
+From this vantage point you are surrounded by towering mountains and rivers of ice flowing down the flanks of the rugged peaks and along the valley floor.

 The day hike to the hut is only recommended for strong, well acclimated hikers.
-Pick a day with good weather, get a very early start and take plenty of food and drink.
+Pick a clear day, get a very early start and take plenty of food and drink.
 The hike will take longer than you expect.
 An overnight visit to the hut is a more viable proposition for many hikers and allows extra time to explore this amazing landscape.